Habib43005/class-practice/README.md

 #This is for home lab

--This is the first line
+This is the first line
--This is the second line

 ##Comments